KernelTuner/kernel_tuner/INSTALL.rst

 Python
 ------

-First of all you need a Python installation.
+You need a Python installation.
 I recommend using Python 3 and installing it with `Miniconda <https://conda.io/miniconda.html>`__.

 Linux users could type the following to download and install Python 3 using Miniconda: